Updated October 18, 2023

 Please contact the health insurance office at the Registrar at ASENInsurance@jhu.edu for rate information.

-We recommend that you fly into Baltimore-Washington International Airport (BWI), which is about a 30-minute ride from campus.
+We strongly recommend that you fly into Baltimore-Washington International Airport (BWI), which is about a 30-minute ride from campus.

 You can travel from the airport to the Johns Hopkins University’s “Homewood” campus by using a taxi or airport shuttle or the Light Rail or MARC train to Pennsylvania Station, about one mile from campus.
 Taxis, Uber, Lyft, and free Johns Hopkins shuttles at Penn Station can bring you to the University.